The burial legend

 "I have known instances before now of men who had been crucified when this festival and holiday was at hand, being taken down and given up to their relations, in order to receive the honours of sepulture, and to enjoy such observances as are due to the dead; for it used to be considered, that even the dead ought to derive some enjoyment from the natal festival of a good emperor…"

-Thus, we have found in the records an exception to the rule, and all we pretty much need here is but one documented exception to confirm at least the historical possibility that exceptions were granted.
+Thus, we have found in the records an exception to the rule, and all we pretty much need here is but one documented exception outside the Christian records to confirm at least the historical possibility that exceptions were granted.
 Josephus also gives us significant information…

 "Nay, they proceeded to that degree of impiety, as to cast away their dead bodies without burial, although the Jews used to take so much care of the burial of men, that they took down those that were condemned and crucified, and buried them before the going down of the sun."